 Why case studies convert

 People believe people.
 That is the entire thesis.
 A case study is brand storytelling with receipts.
 You are not claiming you can deliver.
 You are showing how you delivered for a real customer with real stakes and a clear outcome.
-Strong customer stories build trust and authority which is exactly what search engines use to sort content that deserves attention.
+Strong customer stories build trust and authority, which is exactly what search engines use to sort content that deserves attention.
 If your story reads like a puff piece, it will be ignored.
 If it reads like a project postmortem with clarity, it persuades.
-If you want a deeper look at narrative choices and emotional framing, read our take on brand storytelling.
 The short version is simple.
 Tell a true story about a real person, explain the stakes, then show what changed.

-High performing case studies are easy to skim yet rich enough to satisfy a skeptical reader.
-They have a clear one line outcome near the top, a short context section, a challenge that sounds human, then a breakdown of the approach.
+High-performing case studies are easy to skim yet rich enough to satisfy a skeptical reader.
+They have a clear one-line outcome near the top, a short context section, a challenge that sounds human, then a breakdown of the approach.
 The results section uses clear before and after data and a quote that sounds like a human said it.
-The best studies feel like you are reading a project diary with polish, not a brochure with extra commas.
+The best case studies feel like you are reading a project diary with polish, not a brochure with extra commas.

 Finally, link your methodology to credible thought pieces and service pages on your site.
 Internal links send helpful signals to both readers and search engines.
 Use anchor text that matches intent.
 Connect your strategy section to articles about links, storytelling, local partnerships, or content formats.
 When you talk about earning links, send readers to an explainer on how backlinks boost local SEO.
 When you mention customer narrative arcs, point to brand storytelling.
 Small connections like these build context and authority.